-Informing investors in the event of suspension of the redemption of target fund units
+Informing investors in the event of restriction or suspension of the redemption of target fund units

-Target funds can temporarily suspend the redemption of units to the extent permitted by law.
-In that case, the Company will not be able to return the target fund units to the management company or depositary of the target fund against payment of the redemption price (see also the section "Risk warnings - Risk of negative performance of the fund (market risk) - Risks associated with investment in investment fund units").
+Target funds can temporarily restrict or suspend the redemption of units to the extent permitted by law.
+In that case, the Company will not be able to return the target fund units to the management company or depositary of the target fund against payment of the redemption price, or will only be able to do so to a limited extent, (see also the section "Risk warnings - Risk of negative performance of the fund (market risk) - Risks associated with investment in investment fund units").
 The extent to which the fund holds units of target funds that have currently suspended redemptions, if any, is posted on the Internet at www.dws.com.